Timothy Olyphant: 2015–present: Santa Clarita Diet, Deadwood and Justified return

 In February 2017, Olyphant began starring in the Netflix horror-comedy Santa Clarita Diet, and also served as an executive producer for the series, which co-starred Drew Barrymore.
-Netflix renewed the series for a second season in March 2017 and for a third and ultimately final season in May 2018.
+Netflix renewed the series for a second season in March 2017 and for a third, ultimately final season in May 2018.
 Dark Was the Night, an independent drama in which he starred with Marisa Tomei, was filmed in 2015 and premiered at the 2018 Galway Film Fleadh.

 In early 2016, HBO announced that David Milch was developing a two-hour film continuation of Deadwood.
-The long-awaited follow-up to the television series began production in October 2018.
+The follow-up to the television series began production in October 2018.
 Deadwood: The Movie premiered on HBO on May 31, 2019.

-In 2017, it was reported Olyphant would portray an FBI agent in the film Driven, though he ultimately did not appear in the film.
+In 2017, it was reported that Olyphant would play an FBI agent in the film Driven, though he ultimately did not appear in the film.
 In 2018, Olyphant was cast as a voice actor for the stop-motion animated film Missing Link, which was released in April 2019.
 He was also part of the large ensemble cast for the Quentin Tarantino semi-historical film Once Upon a Time in Hollywood, which was released in July 2019.
 Olyphant portrayed TV western star James Stacy in the film.

-In 2020, Olyphant appeared as Cobb Vanth in the second season of the Disney+ space Western The Mandalorian.
+In 2020, Olyphant joined the Star Wars franchise when he appeared as Cobb Vanth in the second season of the Disney+ space Western The Mandalorian.
 In 2022, he reprised the role in the first season of The Mandalorian spinoff series The Book of Boba Fett.

+Olyphant returned to the role of Raylan Givens in the 2023 miniseries Justified: City Primeval.
+Following the positive reception of City Primeval, Olyphant and executive producers Dave Andron and Michael Dinner have publicly expressed strong interest in producing another season adapting the works of Elmore Leonard.
+Olyphant has stated he is ready to reprise the role of Raylan Givens again, though FX has not officially announced a renewal.

+On November 28, Deadline Hollywood revealed Olyphant has been cast as Kirsh in Noah Hawley's upcoming Alien: Earth.

+In late 2023, Olyphant was cast in a main role for Noah Hawley's Alien series, set to premiere on FX in 2025.
+He will portray Kirsh, a synth who acts as a mentor and trainer for the series' protagonist, a soldier named Wendy played by Sydney Chandler.

+In 2024, Olyphant provided the voice for the character of the Terminator in the animated Netflix series Terminator: The Anime Series.